lgonzalezrouco/pti/wsl.md

 	dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-2. Restart your machine to complete the WSL install and update to WSL 2.
+2. Restart your machine to complete the WSL install and update to WSL2.

 3. Download and run the Linux kernel update package from [here](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)

-4. Set WSL 2 as your default version running the following PowerShell command:
+4. Set WSL2 as your default version running the following PowerShell command:

 	wsl --set-default-version 2